developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Target, Unstructured -** a Document with no fixed layout, or a Document that has not been defined with a Template.

-**Template -** XML document that defines the fields (Regions) of a shipping receipt or other document to be scanned.
-Templates are always associated with exactly one Document.
+**Template -** an XML document that defines "regions of interest" on Documents to be scanned, "fields of interest" within those regions, and the type of data (barcode, text, etc.) to be extracted from the fields.
+Each Template is associated with exactly one Document.

 <!--
 **Template Persistence -** keeps Templates in sync between a development host and the Template Builder host server.